deannabeatty/fastq_file_select/README.md

 https://docs.conda.io/projects/conda/en/latest/commands.html

 Instructions before running file_select.py: \
-create a directory that contains fastq files within subdirectories 'fastq_path_R1' for forward reads and 'fastq_path_R2' for reverse reads.
-Create an empty subdirectory 'keep' and a tab deliminated text file of sample identifiers found in the fastq file names.
+Fill 'fastq_R1' with your forward read fastq files and 'fastq_R2' with your reverse read fastq files.
+In the 'Sample_keep.txt' file add all sample ids which will be used to subset your fastq files.